Gastric lavage is also commonly called stomach pumping or gastric irrigation.

-The person should be put to sleep during the operation due to its high risk of discharge and hyponatremia.
+The person should sleep during the operation due to the high risk of discharge and hyponatremia.

 Indications of gastric lavage

-Gastric lavage is used infrequently in modern intoxications and some authorities have suggested that it is not routinely used, if it ever occurs, intoxication situations.
+Gastric lavage is used infrequently in modern intoxications, and some authorities have suggested that it is not routinely used if it ever occurs in intoxication situations.

 Washing is also the initial treatment for duodenal atresia in newborns, a condition in which the small intestine is closed to the stomach, causing food to accumulate in the stomach.

-When the body temperature rises above 40 ° C, performing a gastric lavage with ice-cold saline solution can also be a measure of aggressive cooling in a medical emergency.
+When the body temperature rises above 40 ° C, performing a gastric lavage with ice-cold saline solution can also measure aggressive cooling in a medical emergency.

-Many complications have been reported with this treatment, although serious complications are rare.
+This treatment has reported many complications, although serious complications are rare.

 The most dangerous risk is aspiration pneumonia, which is more likely to occur if hydrocarbons are ingested in patients without a protected airway.